National Assembly (Serbia): House of the National Assembly

-The National Assembly convenes in the House of the National Assembly, located on Nikola Pašić Square, Belgrade.
-Originally intended to be the House of the National Assembly of the Kingdom of Serbia, it was the seat of the Assembly of Yugoslavia and the Assembly of Serbia and Montenegro.
+The National Assembly meets in the House of the National Assembly on Nikola Pašić Square in Belgrade.
+Originally built for the National Assembly of the Kingdom of Serbia, it later housed the Assembly of Yugoslavia and the Assembly of Serbia and Montenegro.

-Covering about 13400 m2, building is designed in neo-baroque and includes some 100 offices, two chambers, four conference rooms, and a central vestibule topped by a dome.
-The 165 m2 library, on the first floor, contains over 60,000 books.
+The neo-Baroque building covers about 13400 m2 and includes some 100 offices, two chambers, four conference rooms and a central vestibule beneath a dome.
+The 165 m2 library on the first floor holds more than 60,000 books.